On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Layer-by-Layer Pruning for Generative Tasks

 \section{Layer-by-Layer Pruning for Generative Tasks}

-To better understand this discrepancy, we analyze the effects of removing individual layers in LLMs.
+To investigate the mechanisms underlying the persistent recovery gap, we analyze the effects of removing individual transformer layers.
 Specifically, we perform single-layer pruning by removing one transformer layer at a time and evaluating the resulting model on a diverse set of generative benchmarks: GSM8K, HumanEval\textsuperscript{+}, and XSUM.
-Experiments are conducted on three models from distinct families: Qwen-2.5-7B-Instruct \cite{qwen2025qwen25technicalreport}, Llama-3.1-8B-Instruct \cite{grattafiori2024llama}, and Mistral-7B-Instruct-v0.3 \cite{jiang2023mistral7b}.
+Experiments are conducted on three models from distinct families: Qwen-2.5-7B-Instruct \citep{qwen2025qwen25technicalreport}, Llama-3.1-8B-Instruct \citep{grattafiori2024llama}, and Mistral-7B-Instruct-v0.3 \citep{jiang2023mistral7b}.

 Figure~\ref{fig:multi-model-ablation} summarizes the results.
 In a few cases, certain layers appear redundant; for example, early layers in Qwen and some deeper layers in Llama can be removed with minimal effect.
-But largely, across models, even single-layer removal can substantially impact performance.
+Overall, across models, even single-layer removal can substantially impact performance.
 Pruning certain layers can even lead to sharp drops on GSM8K and HumanEval\textsuperscript{+}.
-While prior work has noted performance degradation in mathematical reasoning under layer pruning \cite{chen2024streamlining,wang2025fewer,nepal2025layer}, we additionally observe similar sensitivity in code generation, with the locations of the sharp drops varying across model families and tasks, as seen in Qwen versus Mistral.
+While prior work has noted performance degradation in mathematical reasoning under layer pruning \citep{chen2024streamlining,wang2025fewer,nepal2025layer}, we additionally observe similar sensitivity in code generation, with the locations of the sharp drops varying across model families and tasks, as seen in Qwen versus Mistral.
 Task-specific effects are also pronounced: reasoning-intensive tasks such as mathematics and coding are far more sensitive to depth reduction, whereas summarization tasks like XSUM remain largely stable. {\bf {\em These results indicate that layer pruning exhibits strong model- and task-dependent effects, contrasting with its relative robustness on classification benchmarks.}}

-Although earlier studies have suggested that pruning affects reasoning in generative tasks \cite{gromov2024unreasonable,men2025shortgpt}, detailed characterization of the resulting errors remains limited.
+Although earlier studies have suggested that pruning affects reasoning \citep{gromov2024unreasonable,men2025shortgpt}, detailed characterization of the resulting errors remains limited.
 In the following sections, we analyze a subset of key failure modes that arise in generative reasoning after pruning.